 “All You Need is Love,” may be an exception.
 John Lennon, when later asked about the lyrics of his song, said, “Love is appreciation of other people and allowing them to be.
 Love is allowing somebody to be themselves, and that is what we do need.”
 Sounds like he was giving the lyrics of the song in his answer—in the rhythm so to speak.
 He had to put that extra syllable in there.

 Now, I am not actually sure that the lyrics say that at all.
-I have read the lyrics to the song, “There is nothing you can sing, that cannot be sung; nothing you could make that cannot be made; there is nothing you can do that cannot be done.”
+I have read the lyrics to the song, “There's nothing you can sing, that can't be sung; nothing you could make that can't be made; there's nothing you can do that can't be done.”
 To me, it sounds like he is saying, “You're not so special.
 Whatever you can do, somebody else can do too.”
 But the song has been interpreted to infer brotherly love and even godly love.
 But, I am not so sure.

 Now, the sad thing is that these singers croon and warble about love without the slightest idea of what real love actually is.
 I gave you that quotation from John Lennon up above, and he had a kind of hazy definition of what love is—appreciation for other people, and allowing them to be as they are.